Curuvar-Ltd/zig_gpio/README.md

-# zliggpio
+# zig_gpio

-zlibgpio is a Zig module for GPIO input and output.
+zig _gpio is a Zig module for GPIO input and output.

+It uses the POSIX GPIO API to control GPIO pins on a Raspberry Pi or another platform that has compatible GPIO.

 <<TBD>>

 ## A note on formatting